Awards, Accreditation & Memberships

 Immunization Action Coalition “Honor Roll for Safety” — Middlesex Hospital was named to this honor roll in 2011.
 The Coalition recognizes stellar examples of influenza vaccination mandates in healthcare settings.
 In 2011, Middlesex Hospital established a mandatory influenza vaccination program for its employees, physicians and volunteers.

 Press Ganey Summit Award — Both the Emergency Departments at the Middlesex Hospital Shoreline Medical Center and the Middlesex Hospital Marlborough Medical Center have been recipients of this award for customer satisfaction multiple times.
-In fact, in 2011, the Middlesex Hospital Marlborough Medical Center received the Press Ganey Summit Award for an impressive sixth year in a row.
+In fact, in 2014, the Middlesex Hospital Marlborough Medical Center received the Press Ganey Summit Award (now called the Guardian of Excellence Awardsm for an impressive ninth year in a row.
 The Summit Award recognizes top-performing facilities that have sustained the highest level (at least at the 95th percentile) of customer satisfaction for three or more consecutive years.

 HealthGrades® Safest Hospitals in America — In its seventh annual study of quality and clinical excellence, HealthGrades, a leading health care ratings organization, identified 270 hospitals out of 5,000 nationwide that collectively had a 28 percent lower mortality rate and 8 percent lower complication rate than the national average.
 The full list reflects the top five percent of hospitals nationwide.